aravindnc/A-to-Z-List-of-Useful-Node.js-Modules/README.md

 * [`Sequelize`](https://www.npmjs.com/package/sequelize) - Sequelize is a promise-based Node.js ORM for Postgres, MySQL, SQLite and Microsoft SQL Server.

 ### Development
+* [`Lodash](https://www.npmjs.com/package/lodash) - Lodash is a JavaScript library which provides utility functions for common programming tasks using the functional programming paradigm.
+* [`Underscore`](https://www.npmjs.com/package/underscore) - Underscore.js is a utility-belt library for JavaScript that provides support for the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.
+* [`Async`](https://caolan.github.io/async/) - Async is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript.
+* [`MomentJs`](https://www.npmjs.com/package/moment - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.
+* [`Cheerio`](https://cheerio.js.org/) - jQuery for Server side.
+Fast, flexible, and lean implementation of core jQuery designed specifically for the server.

 #### Templates